KUPR 99.9

 Picture

 Clark Andrew Libbey and Kristen Rad are the guests in this episode, originally aired on 12/27/18.
 Four original tunes were performed live for this show, along with some discussion about the songs, and other subjects including: songwriting and recording, upcoming projects and gigs, even science & sci-fi!
+A 2nd interview was done with Clark in Dec 2020.
 More info can be found at www.clarkandrewlibbey.com/ and www.facebook.com/kristen.rad.1

 Picture